CV

 EMS Elektronmusikstudion i Stockholm, various classes and workshops) 2003 – 05

 Dramatiska Institutet (Stockholm University of the Arts).
-Higher Ed.
-Diploma, radio production 1993 – 95.
+Bachelor of Fine Arts, radio production 1993 – 95.

 Member of